 - Action the AI may take: Updates fonts

 - Approximate credit consumption: Approximately 30+ credits.
-Larger, more complex applications will consume more credits for a simple function.
+Larger, more complex applications will consume more credits.

 -